Electricity sector in India: Greenhouse gas emissions

-India emitted 2959 million tonnes of CO2 equivalent (excluding LULUCF) in FY 2020-21, with electricity sector emitting 928.1 MT CO2, contributing 31% to the total emissions.
+India emitted 2959 million tonnes of CO2 equivalent (excluding LULUCF) in FY 2020-21, with electricity sector emitting 909.7 MT CO2, contributing 31% to the total emissions.

-The sector emitted 1204.5 MT CO2 in FY 2023-24, with a weighted average emission intensity of 0.703 kg CO2 / kWh of electricity generated.
+The sector emitted 1234.2 MT CO2 in FY 2024-25, with a weighted average emission intensity of 0.71 kg CO2 / kWh of electricity generated.
+Emission figures include generation from utility plants and power injected into the grid by captive plants.